OUR TOWN c. 1850 - 2000

 In the 1930's the second floor of this building was occupied by offices of the Minister for Lands, followed by what I assume was a less popular destination: the Revenue Commissioners Investigation Office.
 In the 1950's, Yates & Co.
 Auctioneers, also had offices here.
 Downstairs, Fitzpatrick's was succeeded by 'Style for Men' (Everything in footwear.
 For your new overcoat, visit us.) owned by the Sheeran family who also had a shop in Mountrath.

 In June 1957, Dermot O' Sullivan, partnered by Miss Micheline McCormack (whose family we've already met in the Market Square), was a prizewinner at a Rock 'n' Roll competition in the Coliseum Ballroom.
 In later years, Micheline became a well-known Sunday World journalist, broadcaster and author.
 According to her own publicity, "her caustic, direct approach to all kinds of issues in her column got her the nickname Mitch the Bitch".
-Dermot's dancing skills were obviously matched by his commercial acumen when, in the early 1960's, he opened the town's first self-service supermarket here.
+Dermot's dancing skills were obviously matched by his commercial acumen when, in 1960, he opened the town's first self-service Super Mart here.
 (It's the amount you save that counts).
 There was great excitement on Main Street the day D. O. S. - his naming was clearly more basic than his footwork - opened, but it was not, as some locals still maintain, Ireland's first supermarket.
 That distinction belonged to W. Williams, Henry Street, Dublin in 1959.
 D. O. S. was succeeded by Home Stores (light hardware, delph, gifts) in the early 1970's and, in later years, the building was occupied by the ACC (Agricultural Credit Corporation) Bank.
 From 2008 to date, it has housed Blue Sky Mortgages and In Focus Opticians.
 For a short period, Office Angels (Recruitment consultants, sourcing secretarial, administration and office staff) was also based here.

 HOMEPAGE